ThomasCloarec/PlaNetShooter/README.md

 # PlaNetShooter
 If YOU need a game to enjoy with your friends on an open source server based multiplayer LAN platformer shooter game, PlaNetShooter is exactly what you are searching for.
 INSTALLATION INSTRUCTIONS BELOW !

+PlaNetShooter (Platform Network Shooter) is a platform shooter game with server-based network multiplayer.
+For this project, I developed entirely from scratch a physic system (move, jump, gravity, friction and collisions) and a shooting system.

+There are 6 characters available to play : Bob, Meduso, Angelo, Tatitatoo, Monk and Elbombas), they all got unique bullets, ultimates, sounds and way to be played.

+The game also includes a house to change the current character and to see the ranking, a money system, a yodel system and a respawn system.

 ## Installation
 ###### *PlaNetShooter uses java (>= SE 8), if it is not installed on your computer : [Download Java](https://www.oracle.com/technetwork/es/java/javasebusiness/downloads/index.html)*